January 4

 After a process of feedback and consultation, we hope to put this document to the 2023 AGM as a motion to be voted on.
 It is such a significant change that we would like to offer you the opportunity to ask questions and give feedback.

-Submit your questions about the suggested constitutional change by Wednesday 31st May.
+Questions about the suggested constitutional change were submitted by Wednesday 31st May.

 Consultation Session 4th June

-AUSTAT will be hosting a zoom session for full Teacher Members at 4pm on Sunday June 4th with TGRP members:
+AUSTAT hosted a zoom session for full Teacher Members at 4pm on Sunday June 4th with TGRP members:

 • Dr. Terry Fitzgerald (PhD in Adult Education; AUSTAT’s first Chairperson)